Buckingham Fountain pumps up for summer

 CHICAGO (WLS) --Chicago's iconic Buckingham Fountain is gearing up for summer, with a test of its jets today.

-Eric Kelmar, the Chicago Park District's assistant chief operating engineer for the lake front region, brought ABC 7 "down into the bowels of the mountain" underground for a special look at what powers the spectacular display.
+Eric Kelmar, the Chicago Park District's assistant chief operating engineer for the lake front region, brought ABC 7 underground, "down into the bowels of the mountain," for a special look at what powers the spectacular display.

 The "main workhorse" is a 225 horse power motor that drives the main pump, which in turn shoots roughly 8,000 gallons of water through the fountain each minute.
 This runs from 8 a.m. to 11 p.m. every day.
 At the top of each hour starting at 9 a.m. (with a final showing at 10:35 p.m.), two more pumps pitch in for an even bigger 20 minute show.
 The center jet (which reaches 150 feet into the air) gets its own pump for those performances.
 At its peak, with all three of these pumps running, Buckingham Fountain has 15,000 gallons of water shooting out of it every minute, according to Kelmar.